IamJesseP/Rock-Paper-Scissors/README.md

-# rock-paper-scissors
+# Rock-Paper-Scissors
 Created as part of [The Odin Project](https://www.theodinproject.com/about) Cirriculum

-A live preview of my project is [here](https://iamjessep.github.io/rock-paper-scissors/)
+A live preview of my project is [here](https://iamjessep.github.io/Rock-Paper-Scissors/)

 ### Technologies
 * HTML